 - ½ Tbsp poppy seeds or sesame seeds (topping)

 - Mix all dry ingredients, except for the seeds for the topping (poppy or sesame seeds), in a bowl.

-- Whisk together (I use a stand mixer) the rest of the ingredients in a different, bigger bowl until the batter is smooth.
+- Whisk together (I use a stand mixer) the rest of the ingredients in a different, bigger bowl until smooth.

 - Bake for about 45 minutes on lower rack of the oven.
 Prick the bread with a knife to see if it’s ready, it should come out clean.
 Remove the pan from the oven and remove the bread from the pan.